 Skoda is the value brand of the Volkswagen Group and sells cars which range from the excellent Skoda Fabia supermini to the larger Skoda Superb, which lives up to its name by offering space and equipment for cheap.

-The Skoda Citigo is the brand's sixth production model, available in both three and five-door formats.
-Offering low fuel consumption, great build quality, a spacious cabin and an attractive price tag, the Citigo measures just 3.5 metres long and is based on the Volkswagen up!.
+The Skoda Citigo is available in both three and five-door formats.
+Offering low fuel consumption, great build quality, a spacious cabin and an attractive price tag, the Skoda Citigo measures just 3.5 metres long and is based on the Volkswagen up!.

 The five-door Skoda Fabia feels like it’ll outlive its owners, such is the feeling of solidity and quality.
-The interior is a bit utilitarian as a result and the styling is unfussy and plain rather than striking or dramatic, but if you want an honest, solid supermini then the Fabia is difficult to beat.
-It's fun too, particularly in vRS guise, or useful as an estate.
+The interior is a bit utilitarian as a result and the styling is unfussy and plain rather than striking or dramatic, but if you want an honest, solid supermini then the Skoda Fabia is difficult to beat.
+It's fun too, and useful as an estate.